 2002 saw the start of a new range of very much more ‘professional’ equipment under the TFPRO label; Ted’s idea being to design equipment that is much more uncompromising when it comes to sonic performance and build quality, to accompany the recent shift towards ever higher resolution recording.
 This is the present range of TFPRO equipment: It is in every way as good as it possibly can be, with no ‘cut price’ componentry or design shortcuts and a huge amount of innovation, drawing on Ted’s extensive experience.

-Now in 2018, Ted is President of Orbitsound Ltd., an international company designing and selling innovative ‘spatial’ loudspeaker systems for the consumer market.
-This rapidly growing business has meant that TFPRO has had to take a ‘back seat’ commercially and at the end of April 2012 Ted temporarily ceased manufacture of the TFPRO range.
-But quality equipment is very much Ted’s life and so after moving from ‘The Sound House’ in Torquay to a beach property in West Sussex, Ted is once again designing professional studio equipment, but as he says ‘at 80, it’s more of a hobby than a business now’… But the BRICK2 and a probable replacement for the TFPRO P38EX are very real and this ‘hobby’ has a lot of friends.
+Since 2010, Ted has been President of Orbitsound Ltd., an international company designing and selling innovative ‘spatial’ loudspeaker systems for the consumer market.
+Founded by Ted, this established business has meant that TFPRO had to take a ‘back seat’ commercially and, at the end of April 2012, Ted temporarily ceased manufacture of the TFPRO range.
+But quality equipment is very much Ted’s life and after moving from ‘The Sound House’ in Torquay to a beach property in West Sussex, Ted once again ‘reinvented himself’, designing and assembling professional studio equipment, but as he says, ‘at 81, it’s more of a hobby than a business now…’

 Joemeek® is a registered trademark of PMI Audio Group.